-Osteotomy related to the knee involves surgical procedures where the bone is cut and realigned or repositioned to improve the forces going through the knee.
+Osteotomy involves surgical procedures where a bone is cut and realigned or repositioned to improve the forces going through the area.

 Common osteotomy procedures in the knee

 Osteotomies are usually performed to improve knee pain or to decrease the forces going through a vulnerable area, but may also be done to improve the cosmetic appearance of a limb.

 Common osteotomy procedures relating to the knee include: